ljmerza/tinybeans_clone/_docs/i18n-improvements.md

 - The i18next instance loads `en` and `es`, but defaults to `"en"` and never inspects persisted user preference or browser locale (web/src/i18n/config.ts:12-25).
 - The root provider tree omits an explicit `<I18nextProvider>` and does not hydrate the language based on the authenticated user profile, so every fresh load starts in English even when the backend has a stored preference (web/src/components/AppProviders.tsx:51-64).
 - A `LanguageSwitcher` component exists but is not mounted anywhere in the UI, leaving no way for users to change their language after sign-in (web/src/components/LanguageSwitcher.tsx:19-105).
-- Shared UI primitives still ship English fallbacks (`Loading...`, `Something went wrong`, bootstrapping errors, etc.), bypassing the translation catalog (web/src/components/StandardLoading.tsx:12-26, web/src/components/StandardError.tsx:14-49, web/src/components/AppBootstrap.tsx:61-73, web/src/components/LoadingPage.tsx:9-22).
+- Shared UI primitives now support i18n fallbacks, but some call sites still hard-code English strings (e.g., web/src/components/AppBootstrap.tsx:61-99); ensure consuming screens pass translation keys where possible.
 - The i18n utilities file re-exports `ApiMessage`/`ApiResponse` without importing them, which currently breaks strict TypeScript builds and blocks consumers from relying on those types (web/src/i18n/notificationUtils.ts:8-34).
 - Developer docs reference an `EXAMPLES.tsx` file that is not present, creating dead links for anyone onboarding to the i18n module (web/src/i18n/README.md:132-138).